 In 1902 Solway Lass was built in Holland for a Hamburg based Shipping Company.
 The original name for Solway Lass was Stina.
 Designed as a sail-powered cargo ship the hull being built with German Blue Steel, she was strong to handle heavy loads and seaworthy for the unforgiving North Sea.

 In 1905 renamed to Adolf, and sailing the Baltic and North seas under German flag as a Coastal Trader.
 When WW1 broke out, the British Navy seized coastal trading vessels to establish a fleet of vessels to sail in front of the Merchant Fleet which was being torpedoed by the German Submarines.
 Solway Lass was turned into a "Q" ship for the British Navy and served the merchant navy during the war.

 After WW1 sold by the Navy to a shipping company in the Solway Firth in Scotland, which is where the name Solway Lass first originates.
 Back to work as a cargo vessel.
 In WWII, Solway Lass was taken back by the Germans, who used her a supply ship before hitting one of their own mines while leaving a harbour.
-Dramatically, her hull had a hole blown in the side, however the crew were able to move the boat to shallow water.
-Quickly repaired and Solway Lass was back to work as a supply ship for the German war effort.
+Dramatically, her hull had a hole blown in the side, however, the crew were able to move the boat to the shallow water.
+Quickly repaired, Solway Lass was back to work as a supply ship for the German war effort.

 After the war in 1949 sold to Danish Shipping Company and named "Sundeved".